Humanist photography: Exhibitions

-National and international exposure of humanist photography was accelerated through exhibitions and of particular importance in this regard is The Family of Man, a vast travelling exhibition curated by Edward Steichen for MoMA, which presented a unifying humanist manifesto in the form of images selected from amongst, literally, a million.
+While photography exhibitions and salons of photography in France were devoted to the medium as a fine art and rarely represented this genre, national and international exposure of humanist photography was accelerated post-WW2 through exhibitions.
+Of particular importance in this regard is The Family of Man, a vast travelling exhibition curated by Edward Steichen for MoMA, which presented a unifying humanist manifesto in the form of images selected from amongst, literally, a million.
 Thirty-one French photographs appeared in The Family of Man, a contribution representing almost one-third of the European photography in the show.

 Steichen said that based on his experience of meeting photographers in Europe as he sought images of ‘everydayness' which he defined as 'the beauty of the things that fill our lives', for the exhibition, that the French were the only photographers who had thoroughly photographed scenes of daily life.
 These were practitioners he admired for their conveying 'tender simplicity, a sly humor, a warm enthusiasm ... and convincing aliveness'.
 In turn, this exposure in The Family of Man inspired a new generation of humanist photographers.